jmcabo/dunit/README.md

     ./example.d

-(When you get three failures, one error, and one skip, everything works fine.)
+(When you get four failures, one error, and one skip, everything works fine.)

 Have a look at the debug output of the example in "verbose" style: